 VPI-Weights Raw Data File – !For Research Only!

 The following CSV file is for research only and is not considered the official VPI / VPI Swap calculators.
 They are for research only.
-You much use the online calculators in the above links for your swap paperwork.
+You must use the online calculators in the above links for your swap paperwork.

 Do you still have questions?
 Please make certain that you have read the BCCR as most questions are answered in the manual.

 Get help from racers like you on the community forum.